Project-Vyre/FinalityMC-web/docs/changelog_mote/docs_mote/logs_mote_v1/mote_log_013.md

 # Version 0.1.3b

+7.11.23
 This is not a game breaking update, so everything should work as usual.
 However, Cataclysm was recently updated earlier today (10:56 AM EST) which adds the new boss that I've been very excited about.

 Also I forgot to remove an Extended Crafting singularity that used Ars Nouveau's Source Gem blocks which would result in an unnecessary error, apologies.

+- Added new quests to suit Cataclysm's new update.
+- Apparently the quest requirement for The Harbinger got changed to look at block instead of an entity, soooo that's fixed.

 ## Mod additions
 - Added ModernFix to delete load time.